astronomer/docs/learn/astro-python-sdk-etl.md

 Although you achieved your ETL goal with the DAG, the following limitations made this implementation more complicated:

-- Since there is no way to pass results from the [`SnowflakeOperator`](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator) query to the next task, you had to write your query in a `_DecoratedPythonOperator` function using the [`SnowflakeHook`](https://registry.astronomer.io/providers/snowflake/modules/snowflakehook) and explicitly do the conversion from SQL to a dataframe yourself.
+- Since there is no way to pass results from the [`SnowflakeOperator`](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator) query to the next task, you had to write a query in a `_DecoratedPythonOperator` function using the [`SnowflakeHook`](https://registry.astronomer.io/providers/snowflake/modules/snowflakehook) and explicitly do the conversion from SQL to a dataframe yourself.
-- Some of your transformations are better suited to SQL, and others are better suited to Python, but transitioning between the two requires extra boilerplate code to explicitly make the conversions.
+- Some of the transformations are better suited to SQL, and others are better suited to Python, but transitioning between the two requires extra boilerplate code to explicitly make the conversions.
 - While the TaskFlow API makes it easier to pass data between tasks, it stores the resulting dataframes as XComs by default.
 This means that you need to worry about the size of your data.
 You could implement a custom XCom backend, but that would require additional configuration.
 - Loading data back to Snowflake after the transformation is complete requires writing extra code to store an intermediate CSV in Amazon S3.